 A Detailed Review of the Best DJ Mixers

 Your responsibility now lies in selecting the backbone of your setup: the DJ Mixer.
-This comprehensive guide will review the best DJ Mixers available today for both beginners and pros.
+This comprehensive guide will review the best DJ mixers for the money available today for both beginners and pros.
 There will also be a crash course for newbie DJ’s on how a mixer works and why it’s needed in every setup.

 Pros who don’t need a history lesson can jump straight to the review section of this guide.
 Now, are you ready to rock?
 Let’s begin.